odravison/odravison/README.md

 ---

-### "I am naturally curious, self-organized, and a fast learner, always striving for continuous improvement and innovation."
+### "I am very curious, organized, and a fast learner, I like to learn new things everyday so I can improve myself and help others to improve themselves"